jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 Framework Dev’t| :white_circle: | :white_circle: | :white_circle: |:white_circle: |:white_circle: |:white_circle: |:white_circle: |

-## Awareness
+## A. Awareness

 **Primary Audiences:** Agency Manager or Project Manager
 **Other Audiences:** All

 Strategically placed and widely available promotional materials will raise awareness about Vision Eval.
-The focus of this document is on documentation rather than an awareness campaign; however, materials developed as part of the documentation plan can inform and provide material for an awareness campaign.
+Materials developed as part of documentation can inform and provide material for an awareness campaign.
 Dimensions that should be addressed when developing initial awareness include easy (one-click) access to the following information:

 -   What it is.
 What can it be used to evaluate?
 -   How can results support policy conversations?